MelSumner/ember-a11y-roadmap/rfc-research/attribute-support/0000-improved-aria-attribute-support.md

 ## Drawbacks

 - we are adding more exceptions to the rule.
-Usually something we try to avoid.

 ## Alternatives